 With that out of the way, let me share with you some details on the hair growth cycle so you can get a better understanding.
 The hair growth cycle consists of 4 stages – anagen phase where hair grows around half inch a month, catagen phase – a short transitional phase that lasts about 10 days, telogen phase – the resting phase for hair which lasts around 3 months and exogen phase where the old hair sheds and new hair grows.
 Each hair follicle independently goes through the above phases at different times.
 Since some hairs are in the exogen phase at any time, it is natural to experience hairfall of 100-150 strands per day.
 Also seasons may affect the growth cycle.
 Hair growth is faster during the summers.
 Typically more hairs enter the telogen phase during the month of July and so increased hairfall during October or November is common.

 So, if you tend to experience more hairfall during winters, don’t fret!
 It could just be a seasonal hairfall issue.
 What started me on reading about this hair growth cycle was, over the past few months of winters, I was experiencing more hairfall than usual and was curious to find out if seasons have an impact on it.
 Even in that case, we can control hairfall to a certain extent by following a good hair care routine and taking extra care.
-Beyond this, there’s new technology available to treat lost hair follicles, such as multi therapeutic hair transplant, which you can get from hair transplant san diego ca clinic.
+Beyond this, there’s new technology available to treat lost hair follicles, such as multi therapeutic hair transplant, which you can get from a hair transplant clinic.
 So let me share with you what has worked for me in combating hairfall and growing my hair longer.

 Oil Massage: I am not much of an oil person generally as I hate the thick, greasy feeling of oils and also the smell of many oils gives me a headache.
 Recently, I bought this Forest Essentials Ayurvedic Bhringraj Herb Enriched Head Massage Oil and am loving it.
 It is light, non-greasy, doesn’t have a headache inducing smell and also gives good results.
 Makes hair smooth and shiny.
 I will post a detailed review on this soon.
 I warm up the oil, massage my scalp with it for around 20 minutes, finally apply some oil on the hair lengths as well and leave it overnight.